-Although you can technically pour dry baking soda straight into your swimming pool, I recommend mixing it with water first so that it forms a thin paste.
-That way, you can smooth out any clumps before you pour the substance into your pool, helping it disperse faster.
+Although you can technically pour dry baking soda straight into your swimming pool, I recommend mixing it with water first to form a thin paste.
+That way, you can smooth out clumps before pouring the substance into your pool, helping it disperse faster.

 If the numbers aren’t as good as you want them to be, continue adding more baking soda until you’re satisfied with the results.
 However, be careful not to add too much so that you don’t run into adverse side effects.

 Like baking soda, soda ash (sodium carbonate) helps raise the overall pH and total alkalinity of pool water.
 However, the difference is that soda ash does a better job of addressing pH levels than total alkalinity.

 Therefore, if your pool suffers from a lower pH more than lower total alkalinity, soda ash is the best option for you.